simnalamburt/MT-the-game/src/DirectXTK/Readme.txt

     which can be used to draw all opaque parts of all meshes first, then go back and draw all alpha parts of all meshes second.

-    To indicate the use of ‘straight?alpha vs. ‘premultiplied?alpha blending modes, ModelMesh::pmalpha is set by the various loaders functions controlled by a default parameter (which defaults false to indicate the texture files are using 'straight' alpha).
+    To indicate the use of ‘straight’ alpha vs. ‘premultiplied’ alpha blending modes, ModelMesh::pmalpha is set by the various loaders functions controlled by a default parameter (which defaults false to indicate the texture files are using 'straight' alpha).
 If you make use of DirectXTex's texconv tool with the -pmalpha switch, you should use pmalpha=true instead.